-6.3 Proposed Limits 2022/23
+6.3 Proposed Limits 2020/21

-The proposed investment criteria and limits for 2022/23 are:
+The proposed investment criteria and limits for 2020/21 are:

-Banks - the Council will only use banks which are UK banks or are non-UK and domiciled in a country which has a minimum sovereign long-term rating of AAA and have the following Fitch credit rating:
+Banks - the Council will only use banks which are UK banks or are non-UK and domiciled in a country which has a minimum sovereign long term rating of AAA and have the following Fitch credit rating:

-• The Council's own banker - Lloyds Banking Group

-The Council has its bank account with Lloyds who as well as providing banking services accept Treasury Management Deposits.
+- Part Nationalised UK Banks Royal Bank of Scotland.
+This can be included provided it continues to be part nationalised or it meets the criteria in the Banks category above. - The Council's own banker Lloyds Banking Group The Council has its bank account with Lloyds who as well as providing banking services accept Treasury Management Deposits.
 Having accepted that Lloyds is sufficiently secure to undertake our banking arrangements it is proposed to include them within the same top rating as banks.
 This will ensure that deposits and overnight current balances do not breach the current Treasury Management Policy.